ubaldot/vim-writegood/README.md

 ## Usage
-First, you need to turn on the linter with following command:
+Vim-writegood has only one command:

 ```
 :WriteGoodToggle
 ```
-which represents the only command in vim-writegood.<br>
+which is used to turn on and off the linter.

 The diagnostic messages are displayed in the command-line and are stored in the quickfix list.<br>